Ad Formats

 To generate a VAST ad tag, publishers have various options which depend on their technical proficiency and available resources.
 The following are some guidelines that can be adapted to produce a VAST ad tag:

-1. Choose a VAST version: Select the VAST version that suits your needs.
-The latest version released by IAB was VAST 4.3 in September 2022.
-However, note that some video players and ad servers support VAST 4.0.
+Select the VAST version that suits your needs.
+The latest version released by IAB was VAST 4.3 in December 2022.
+However, note that some video players and ad servers support VAST 4.2.

-2. *Generate the VAST tag: The video player provides a tag generator that allows you to input your ad information, such as the ad type, duration, and click-through URL, to create a VAST tag.
+The video player provides a tag generator that allows you to input your ad information, such as the ad type, duration, and click-through URL, to create a VAST tag.

-3. Test the VAST tag: To confirm the proper functioning of your VAST tag, it's important to test it.
+To confirm the proper functioning of your VAST tag, it's important to test it.
 You can use VAST tag validators like the Google VAST Video Suite Inspector or the JW Player VAST tag tester to ensure your VAST tag is configured correctly.

-4. Implement the VAST tag: After creating and verifying your VAST tag, the next step is its implementation by adding it to your video player.
+After creating and verifying your VAST tag, the next step is its implementation by adding it to your video player.
 You may directly insert the VAST tag into the video player code or opt for a third-party ad server to handle your VAST tags.

-*Generation of the VAST tag differs based on your auction setup.
+Note- Generation of the VAST tag differs based on your auction setup.
 If you are into Direct Deals, you can use your ad server, or your ad network/SSPs/demand partners to generate static VAST tags based on your configuration.
 Your video players can also generate it for you.

-However, if you are using real-time bidding (RTB) like video headerbidding to sell your video inventory, then the dynamic VAST tag is generated based on the winning bid’s VAST response.
+However, if you are using real-time bidding (RTB) like video header bidding to sell your video inventory, then the dynamic VAST tag is generated based on the winning bid’s VAST response.

 The point to ponder here is that the biggest battle here for you is to do the right configuration.
 Any wrong move can ruin the entire setup.